 The research methodology used to compile the TVPRA List is based on ILAB’s Procedural Guidelines.
 (See Appendix 3.)
 For this edition, ILAB reviewed new information on goods from 153 countries and territories.
 A list of these countries and territories can be found on ILAB’s Web site.
 ILAB continues to carry out research for future editions of the TVPRA List.

 Type of Work

 Research covered all economic activity for adults and children in the production of goods, including formal and informal sector production and goods produced for personal and family consumption.
-Examples of informal sector activity include day labor hired without contract; small-scale farming and fishing; artisanal mining and quarrying; and manufacturing work performed in home-based workshops.
+Examples of informal sector activity include day labour hired without contract; small-scale farming and fishing; artisanal mining and quarrying; and manufacturing work performed in home-based workshops.
 Some illicit goods are also included in the TVPRA List; this is not intended to condone or legitimize the production or consumption of these goods.

 To make determinations about the List, ILAB relies upon a wide variety of publicly-available primary and secondary sources.
 Our primary sources included surveys carried out by foreign governments in conjunction with the ILO; site visits and data gathered by ILAB staff and other U.S. Government personnel; and quantitative and qualitative studies carried out by a variety of governmental and nongovernmental entities, including academic institutions.

 the age of 18 years.
-For forced labor, the research covered workers of all ages.
+For forced labour, the research covered workers of all ages.
 The population included persons in foreign countries only, as directed by statute.
 Populations within the United States were not included in this study.

 In developing the TVPRA List, ILAB generally relied on sources that are no more than five years old at the time of receipt.
-This policy is to ensure consistency with other ILAB reporting on international child labor.
+This policy is to ensure consistency with other ILAB reporting on international child labour.